 So what are you supposed to do?
 Most importantly, you should work with an attorney who truly understands motorcycles and motorcycle accidents.
 It also means they should have a grasp as to how potential jurors will view both the individual as well as the activity of motorcycle driving/riding.

-In addition, the attorney should be readily familiar with the kinds of injuries that can occur as a result of a motorcycle accident.
+In addition, the attorney should be readily familiar with the types of injuries that can occur as a result of a motorcycle accident.
 They should be observant for signs of changes in memory function, balance, coordination, and fine motor skills.
 The presence of a concussion is always a possibility, and it is important that ligament injuries do not get overlooked.
 An evaluation by the right orthopedic specialist is absolutely essential.

 Ultimately, you may be best served by the attorney who not only knows the law but who can also advocate enthusiastically on your behalf.